ACE218/JarvisAi/README.md

     <p>Speak your command when prompted and interact with the assistant.</p>

   <h2>Configuration</h2>
-    <p>Customize the behavior of the AI voice assistant by modifying the configuration files.
-[Provide details on configuration options and file locations.]</p>
+    <p>Customize the behavior of the AI voice assistant by modifying the configuration files. </p>

   <h2>Contributing</h2>
     <p>If you would like to contribute to the project, follow these steps:</p>